vansant/Climate-Hub-Maps/Doc/README.md

  - ./clip-to-region.py - clips each raster layer to each region (Idaho, Washington, Oregon, Pacfic Northwest PNW).

+ - ./get-clipped-min-and-max.py - get the min and max values for each region for each variable.
+Usefully in providing consistent color ramp across space and time for each region/variable.
+Values stored in /Doc/regional-min-max.txt as comma separated values region,variable,min,max

 General workflow overview

 This tool requires the spatial analysis extension and was written to work with ArcGIS 10.3